Masterton Curiosities

 The most fecund female Masterton

 Elizabeth Masterton, third child of Alexander Masterton, a carpenter from Kincardine who emigrated to Australia, and Anne Bradley married John Morris Telfer in 1878.
 Between 1879 and 1898 she then had twelve children - ten boys and only two girls!
-Elizabeth was 21 when she bore her first son Archibald Alexander Telfer, and 40 when she had Charles G Telfer.
+Elizabeth was 21 when she bore her first son Archibald Alexander Telfer, and 40 when she gave birth to Charles G Telfer.

 The most fecund wife of a Masterton